pearsonca/scala-commsim/index.md

 then add some random connections between the two.
 Remix a statistically satisfying number of times, and presto, suitable subject for analysis?

-Recall the Montreal data scheme:
+Recall the Montreal data schema:

 | user | location | log in time | log out time |
 |:====:|:========:|============:|=============:|
 | ABC  | 123      | mdy:hms     | mdy:hms + $\delta$ |
 | etc  | etc      | etc         | etc |

-Which exactly translates to a time-sensitive bipartite network.
-If one collapses on location, that would produce a user-to-user time-sensitive network.
+Which exactly translates to a *time-dependent, bipartite network*.
+If one collapses on location, that would produce a *time-dependent, unipartite network*.
-Then using a reasonable window, *e.g.* a day, and one could aggregate the network into a daily time series.
+Then using a reasonable window, *e.g.* a day, one could aggregate events into a daily time series of networks.

+This is the way we will use the Montreal data, because this a typical starting
-This might represent a typical starting point - an existing daily series for a user-to-user network - to which we could add a similar times series of covert member network representations (also sourced elsewhere), then test our detection scheme, and given interesting enough results, we might be off to the presses.
+point: an existing daily series for an empirical social network, to which we add a similar, synthetic times series of covert member network representations (also sourced elsewhere), and then test our detection scheme.
+Instead of specific covert networks, we will be simulating covert group interaction events instead.

+Why not covert networks?

+In the scenario where the networks produced from the Montreal data as described above is treated as social network background truth for detecting covert groups against, the modelers have not carefully compared what the network means and is being treated as meaning.

-In this scenario, we did not carefully examine what our network means, nor think about what we are treating it as meaning.
-We want to treat it as a sample of which people meet on what days.
+The implicit interpretation is that the network is a sample of which people meet at businesses on what days.

-The problem, however, is that our empirical background network probably does not mean that.
+The problem, however, is that this empirical data probably does not mean that, and that a network translation of would hide that fact.

 We could not know that without access to the raw event data, despite the forthright description of sensible transformations (not unlike what